luismisanchez/test/readme.md

 https://docs.github.com/en/get-started/quickstart/github-flow

 Create Branch -> Work in branch -> Create pull request -> Review/comment pull request -> Merge pull request -> Delete branch

+On pull requests you can commit and push changes to the branch you are requesting to pull.
+There is no need to make a new pull request, just comment the changes in order to be reviewed by the mantainers.